 Century College is committed to providing a supportive and safe environment conducive to learning.
 The conduct and behavior team along with all faculty and staff are committed to:

 - Protecting the interests and rights of the Century community by facilitating College and Minnesota State System policies and procedures.

 - Holding students accountable and challenging them to accept responsibility for their behavior through a developmental and restorative based process.

 - Providing an opportunity for students to develop leadership and critical thinking skills through the context of educational sanctioning.

 - Providing interventions and support services.

-You can report an incident online or to any members of the Student Conduct & Behavior Team listed.
+Anyone who is part of the Century College community, which includes students, faculty member, College official or any other person employed by the College, can report an incident online or to any members of the Student Conduct & Behavior Team listed.